Class of 2023

 University of Pittsburgh School of Medicine

-Hello everyone!
+(She/hers) Hello everyone!
 I grew up on a farm in Western Massachusetts with my parents, two younger brothers, and many turkeys, sheep, pigs, ducks, chickens, cats, dogs...it was a great adventure.
-After studying neuroscience at Skidmore College (Creative Thought Matters) in upstate New York, I moved to Pittsburgh to be closer to my now husband and worked in mental health and childcare and finished my pre-reqs at a post-bac program.
+After studying neuroscience at Skidmore College (Creative Thought Matters) in upstate New York, I moved to Pittsburgh to be closer to my now husband and worked in adolescent mental health and for a non-profit crisis nursery and finished my pre-reqs at a post-bac program.
 I was granted the privilege of attending medical school at the University of Pittsburgh (first generation!), where I discovered the field of family medicine and continued my community advocacy and service work.
-I'm so excited to begin training at the University of Rochester/Highland Hospital Program where I know I will have the best mentors and teachers.
+I'm very grateful for my residency training here at URMC Family Medicine where I completed the P.A.L.T. and Maternal-Child Health areas of concentration and made lifelong friends and mentors.
+I'm honored to be a program Chief and FM Instructor this year as it allows me to do what I love most---take care of families and take care of residents!
 My clinical passions include maternal-child health, substance use disorder treatment, and patient advocacy.
-And when I'm home, I love to spend time with my husband, my rescue beagle-Clarence, and my family and friends.
+When I'm home, I love to spend time with my husband and our kiddos (both human and fur babies!) as well as our family and friends.

 Class of 2024